gengjiawen/adb/docs/user/adb.1.md

 $ADB_MDNS_OPENSCREEN
 &nbsp;&nbsp;&nbsp;&nbsp;The default mDNS-SD backend is Bonjour (mdnsResponder).
 For machines where Bonjour is not installed, adb can spawn its own, embedded, mDNS-SD back end, openscreen.
 If set to "1", this env variable forces mDNS backend to openscreen.

+$ADB_LIBUSB
+&nbsp;&nbsp;&nbsp;&nbsp;The default USB transport is based on a polling / USB debug accessory mechanism on two host platforms (Linux, Windows).
+On the other host (MacOS), the default is based on libusb.
+To override this behavior, set ADB_LIBUSB to "1" or "0". e.g. export ADB_LIBUSB=0

 # BUGS

 See Issue Tracker: [here](https://issuetracker.google.com/issues/new?component=192795&template=1310483).